 What began as an experiment to better manage my focus and attention with my work online, has become a theme for every other aspect of my life.
 From my fitness to my relationships, and even my day-to-day, this particular concept has made a radical impact.

-I was listening to Katy Bowman’s talk about how social media is still shaping our lives because I’d heard that she was going on a social media break and was curious as to the why’s and how’s of her decision.
-In this particular talk, Katy shared an analogy that has become the Major Concept That Has Influenced My Life Lately, which was this:
+I was listening to Katy Bowman’s talk about how social media is still shaping our lives and in this particular talk, Katy shared an analogy that has become the Major Concept That Has Influenced My Life Lately, which was this:

 Prune your tree if you want it to grow nicely.

-In short, Katy (like myself and maybe you too?) had noticed that the amount of places online that we give our attention to has grown tremendously in the last few years.
+In short, Katy had noticed that the amount of places online that we give our attention to has grown tremendously in the last few years.
 Whether you’re a business owner or not, there are an abundance of places that you could post things, reply to things, like things, comment on things, manage things, and just be a busy person tending to so many things!

 What she was explaining about trees was exactly what I was learning about edible plants in a class I took recently – energy needs to be directed to create specific outcomes.

-Here on the Fit For Real Life blog will be every other fitness and health related thing that I need to teach and that more space to teach it adequately.
+Here on the The Unbreakable Body blog will be every fitness and health related thing that I need to teach and that provides me more space to teach it adequately.

 These results for how I work and how my readers get to engage with the work I create have been great.
 But the real surprise was how the ‘prune the tree’ concept worked its way into the rest of my life.